timebertt/thesis-controller-sharding/content/30-requirements.md

 # Requirement Analysis {#sec:requirement-analysis}

-Based on the motivation for this study project and the described background, this chapter first describes what the current limitations in scaling Kubernetes controllers are.
+Based on the motivation for this study project and the described background, this chapter first describes the current limitations in scaling Kubernetes controllers.
-Afterwards, it analyzes what is required to make Kubernetes controllers horizontally scalable.
+Afterward, it analyzes what is required to make Kubernetes controllers horizontally scalable.

 ## Current Scalability Limitations {#sec:limitations}